jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

 ## Thanks

-* Professor Sam - who taught me that it is pronounced *"etc F-stab"* not *"etc F S tab"* and how to read error messages.
+* Professor Sam - who taught me that it is pronounced *"ee tee cee F-stab"* not *"etc F S tab"* and how to read error messages.
 * Professor Ray Trygstad and Dean Robert Carlson, who gave me my first real IT job and showed me the wonders of Perl.
 * Illinois Institute of Technology who has entrusted me with much.
 * My wife and kids who supported me always.